MicrosoftDocs/OfficeDocs-SkypeForBusiness/Skype/SfbServer/skype-for-business-hybrid-solutions/cloud-consolidation.md

 - Both orgs sync via AAD Connect, so AAD now has all users from both on-prem deployments.
 - All users homed on-prem.
 - Skype for Business Hybrid is *not* yet configured.
 - If users in either deployment use Teams, they won’t be able to federate with each or (or any org), nor will they be able interop with any Skype for Business users.
-Microsoft recommends using Teams for Channels only while in this stage.
+Microsoft recommends using Teams for Channels only while in this stage.<br><br>
     ![Figure A diagram](../media/cloud-consolidation-fig-a.png)

 **Figure B:**
 - AcquiredCompany.<span>com is a disabled online sip domain in Teams/Skype for Business Online.
 All users are on-prem.
 If they use Teams they do not have federation or interop.
 Microsoft recommends using Teams for Channels only while in this stage.
 - Skype for Business Hybrid has been enabled for one of the on-prem orgs.
 - Some users in hybrid org have been moved to the cloud (user A as indicated by purple shading).
-These users can be Teams Only users with full interop and federation support.
+These users can be Teams Only users with full interop and federation support.<br><br>
     ![Figure B diagram](../media/cloud-consolidation-fig-b.png)

 **Figure C:**
 - All users from OriginalCompany.<span>com are now in the cloud (homed in Skype for Business Online).
 It’s recommended that they also be Teams Only.
 - Skype for Business hybrid configuration with the OriginalCompany.<span>com deployment has been disabled.
 The on-premises deployment is gone.
 - If AcquiredCompany.<span>com wasn’t previously syncing to AAD, to continue from here it needs to be synced now.
-But it is not yet hybrid (split domain).
+But it is not yet hybrid (split domain).<br><br>
     ![Figure C diagram](../media/cloud-consolidation-fig-c.png)

 **Figure D:**
 - AcquiredCompany.<span>com is now enabled as an online sip domain in Teams.
 - On-prem is updated to accept OriginalCompany.<span>com (both allowed domain, and edge certs updated).
 - Split domain is enabled between AcquiredCompany.<span>com and Office 365 tenant.
-- Some users in the hybrid org may have been moved to the cloud, such as User D below (indicated by purple shading).
+- Some users in the hybrid org may have been moved to the cloud, such as User D below (indicated by purple shading).<br><br>
     ![Figure D diagram](../media/cloud-consolidation-fig-d.png)

 ## Other starting points